rontarrant/gtkDcoding/docs/_posts/2019-08-02-0058-cairo-ii-rectangles.md

 } // onDraw()
 ```

-And finally, let’s look at…
+And finally, let’s look at...

 ## A Transparency Example